ci-for-research/self-hosted-runners/ubuntu-singularity/README.md

 ## Limitations

-Microsoft servers have some pre-installed software (see [here](https://docs.github.com/en/actions/reference/software-installed-on-github-hosted-runners)).
+GitHub owned servers have some pre-installed software (see [here](https://docs.github.com/en/actions/reference/software-installed-on-github-hosted-runners)).
 Self hosted runners are able to download and use these software.
 However, this is only possible if self-hosted runner is being run on one of the supported platforms such as Ubuntu.
 Otherwise, users have to install the required software by themselves.

 ### Extras